 Discover The City’s Best Hotel

-This converted 17th Century Mansion is a B&R favourite!
-The stunning historic architecture (restored by the architect owners) combined with a chic modern interior, makes this suite only hotel a true find.
+This converted 17th-century mansion is a B&R favourite!
+The stunning historic architecture complemented by a chic and modern interior makes this suites-only hotel a special find.
 Learn more about the history of the hotel here.

 The hotel’s one-Michelin-starred restaurant, headed by Chef Jeremy Scalia, combines a modern setting with delicious cuisine.
 The adjacent wine bar is another great stop to savour a crisp rosé or bold red of southern France.